 One day while being in the kitchen, my son and I were making this drink, and he said to me “I love making lavenade!”
 I thought it was so cute that the name stuck with us.

 Lavender is such an amazing aromatic herb.
 It relaxes the body, and with lavender’s volatile oil content it can soothe indigestion, even relieving gas and bloating.
 Lavender can be used for headaches, bites and stings, and so much more.

 Lavender has been my go-to for years and a family favorite.
-It makes a wonderful end-of-the-day drink to calm the mind and relaxes a body that has done so much all day.
+It makes a wonderful end-of-the-day drink (especially in our refreshing lavender lemonade) to calm the mind and relaxes a body that has done so much all day.
 It is certainly an herb that is valuable, especially in this day and age.
 In the hustle and bustle of daily life, we can all appreciate the herbs that soothe and calm the nervous system.
 I tell people all the time that the world needs to have these types of herbs in their home — nervines and adaptogens.

 Benefits of Lemon (Citrus limon)

 What I love about herbalism is how we can benefit from herbs that are easily accessible.
 I love the smell of lemons.
 It’s very uplifting for my mood and has many benefits.
 With its antibacterial and antioxidant properties, lemon makes for an awesome preventative medicine.